ashishdharve09/Game_College_Project/README.md

 This README file provides an overview of how to set up the project, understand the code, and run the game.

+To see the scripts of the game go to assests folder then scripts folder.

 ## Table of Contents
 1. [Features](#features).
 2. [Getting Started](#getting-started).